 If you’re refining your process, the following questions can help you determine if you need to work on qualification and segmentation.

-Can you tell the difference between a marketing-qualified lead vs. a sales-qualified lead?
+Can you tell the difference between a sales classified lead (lead), sales-qualified lead (prospect), and sales solidified lead (opportunity)?

-A marketing-qualified lead (MQL) is a lead that shows interest in your product or service but isn’t ready to buy yet.
-An MQL will sometimes download top-of-funnel content (general information articles, how-to guides, listicles, etc.), may subscribe to your newsletter, attend a general webinar, or connect with your business in a similar fashion.
+A sales classified lead (lead) is a person who shows interest in your product or service but isn’t ready to buy yet.
+A lead will sometimes download top-of-funnel content (general information articles, how-to guides, listicles, etc.), subscribe to your newsletter, attend a general webinar, or connect with your business in a similar fashion.
+Some will never move through the sales funnel because they’re not searching for what you offer, while others may respond after further nurturing.

-A sales-qualified lead (SQL) is a lead that shows readiness to make a purchase.
-An SQL will sometimes download bottom-of-funnel content (case studies, product comparison guides, demos, etc.) or may request a live demo or trial.
+A sales-qualified lead (SQL or prospect) is someone who shows readiness to a purchase AND meets your qualification criteria.
+A prospect will sometimes download bottom-of-funnel content (case studies, product comparison guides, demos, etc.) or may request a live demo or trial.

 Does the sales team waste a lot of time talking to unqualified leads?